dzmemoryandcontextlab/dotfiles/README.md

 ./install
 ```

+Note, that you're likely to be asked for your password for various parts of these install scripts.

 ### Manual steps

 Once the above script is complete, there are some one-time steps that need to be done: